 The Labradoodle Breed

-There are many variations but for the purposes of this article I will focus on my own labradoodle which is a cross between a miniature poodle and a labrador.
+There are many variations out there.
+For the purposes of this article, I will focus on my own labradoodle, which is a cross between a miniature poodle and a labrador.

-These dogs are generally extremely friendly both to other dogs and people including young children.
-They are driven by food and always hungry so training them can be easy achieved (they will do anything for a treat and once they have grasped the fact that a certain behaviour results in a treat they will quickly catch on and memorise this).
+These dogs are generally extremely friendly both to other dogs and people, including young children.
+They are driven by food and always hungry, so training them can be easily achieved (they will do anything for a treat and once they have grasped the fact that a certain behaviour results in a treat, they will quickly catch on and memorise this).

-Recall is very easy to establish especially if trained while they are still in the puppy months (between 1 and 6 months old).
+Recall is very easy to establish, especially if trained while they are still in the puppy months (between one and six months old).

 You may have heard of the expression 'he/she has the wind up his/her tail'.
-With the Labradoodle I like to refer to this as the 'Doodle Dash'.
-Every now and then our labradoodle will literally go crazy and pelt around the front room.
-This usually happens just before 'walkies' time and is hugely entertaining but never agrees with a leather sofa as the video below demonstrates!
+With the labradoodle, I like to refer to this as the 'Doodle Dash'.
+Every now and then, our labradoodle will literally go crazy and pelt around the front room.
+This usually happens just before 'walkies' time and is hugely entertaining, although it never agrees with a leather sofa as the video below demonstrates!

-Separation anxiety: These dogs are obsessed with their owners and after installing a camera in our front room (so we could watch his behaviour when we went out without him) we discovered he would whine and howl for hours on end until his beloved owners returned.
-This was heart wrenching to watch and my wife has now become self employed working from home in order to placate him.
-There are trainers and treatments out there to try and ease this stressful time if a family pet displays this type of behaviour but we have found these to be ineffective so have had to change our daily lifestyles as a result.
-If you are thinking of buying one of these breeds please be aware of this and make sure they are not left alone for prolonged periods of time if possible.
+- Separation anxiety: These dogs are obsessed with their owners and after installing a camera in our front room (so we could watch his behaviour when we went out without him), we discovered he would whine and howl for hours on end until his beloved owners returned.
+This was heart wrenching to watch and my wife has now become self-employed working from home in order to placate him.
+There are trainers and treatments out there to try and ease this stressful time if a family pet displays this type of behaviour but we have found these to be ineffective, so we have had to change our daily lifestyles as a result.
+If you are thinking of buying one of these breeds, please be aware of this and make sure they are not left alone for prolonged periods of time if possible.

-Grooming: These dogs require regular grooming and brushing out.
-They have beautiful coat but if you are looking for a minimal maintenance coat this is not the dog for you.
+- Grooming: These dogs require regular grooming and brushing out.
+They have beautiful coats, but if you are looking for a minimal maintenance coat, this is not the dog for you.

 Wet Head, Dry Body!

-Companionship: Labradoodles are extremely loyal and have a huge lustful for life.
+- Companionship: Labradoodles are extremely loyal and have a huge lust for life.
 They literally think their owners are the best thing since sliced bread and their loving nature is a constant reminder of their unbreakable loyalty to their owners.